warmlyyours/kri/content/post/Essential-Home-Improvement-Tips.md

 *When it comes down to it, making improvements to your home can be summarized in a few simple steps:*

 - Research the [recently sold](https://www.nerdwallet.com/blog/mortgages/find-your-homes-value-do-your-own-comps-in-4-steps/) homes in your area to get an idea of what projects could benefit your home.
-- View other homes [in person](https://www.novanthealth.org/healthy-headlines/how-to-covid-navigating-house-shopping-and-your-move) that are on the market right now to see how you can make your home shine among the competition.
+- View other homes [in person](https://www.novanthealth.org/healthy-headlines/how-to-covid-navigating-house-shopping-and-your-move) that are on the market right now to see how you can make your home shine amongst the competition.
 - [Learn about](https://www.redfin.com/resources/how-to-increase-your-home-appraisal-value-now) how improvements can add value to your home.
 - Focus on both your home's interior and exterior when planning improvement [projects](https://www.homes.com/blog/2018/08/how-to-prioritize-home-repair-projects-before-selling-your-home/).